 Java is a popular programming language for system software development and web application.
 You need to install the Java Development Kit (JDK) and Java Runtime Environment (JRE) for the setup of the Java development environment.
-This tutorial will guide you to install Oracle Java 13 version on Debian 10 Stretch Linux system.
+This tutorial will guide you to install Oracle Java 13 version on Debian 10 Buster Linux system.

 Step 1 – Prerequisites

 First of all, log in to Debian 10 Buster system as the sudo user and install some required packages on your Debian system.

 sudo -i apt update apt install wget libasound2 libasound2-data

 Download the latest Java SE Development Kit 13 LTS debian file release from its official download page or use following commands to download from command line.

 Step 3 – Install Oracle Java on Debian 10

 Now, use the Debian package installer utility (dpkg) to install a downloaded Java package on your system.
 Simply run the following command on the system terminal.

 The Java 13 has been installed on your system.
 If you have multiple version’s of Java installed on the same system.
 Use the following commands to set Java 13 as default version on your system:

 update-alternatives --install /usr/bin/java java /usr/lib/jvm/jdk-13.0.1/bin/java 2 update-alternatives --config java